Rebuilding Trust After Betrayal in Dating

 Author

 Trust can be shattered by cheating, lying, or other betrayal.
-Rebuilding it is possible for some couples—but it takes honesty, accountability, and time from both people.
+Rebuilding it is possible for some couples, but it takes honesty, accountability, and time from both people.
 It's also okay to decide you can't or don't want to rebuild.
-Here's what rebuilding trust usually involves, what the person who broke trust needs to do, and how to know when walking away might be the healthier choice.
+This guide covers what rebuilding usually requires, what the person who broke trust needs to do, how the hurt partner can protect themselves while trying, and how to know when walking away might be the healthier choice.

 What Rebuilding Trust Requires